frostnzx/toi-preparation-dump/README.md

 # toi-preparation-dump
 <b> Made by : Fnzx </b> <br/>
-These codes contain my full intuitive explaination of the solutions.
+Some these codes contain my full intuitive explaination of the solutions.